eventide-project/docs/core-concepts/services/consumers.md

 Many consumers can be hosted together in a single service, allowing a component to be fed messages from many streams.

-In addition, consumers keep track of its reader's progress through a stream, and controls polling rates, and pre-fetching batches of messages, and the dispatching of messages to handlers.
+In addition, a consumer keeps track of its reader's progress through a stream, and controls polling rates, and pre-fetching batches of messages, and the dispatching of messages to handlers.

 ## Example Consumer